 This is the website of the writer and journalist Göran Rosenberg.
 I will do my best to keep this page updated with translated articles, papers, excerpts from books and other information.
 These texts are for your private use only.
 If you wish to reprint or otherwise reproduce them you will need my permission.
-Parts of the site are still under construction.

 THE AUGUST PRIZE

 Ett kort uppehåll på vägen från Auschwitz (Bonniers 2012), was awarded The August Prize of 2012 for best book of the year.
 Also published in Danish (Tiderne Skifter) Norwegian (Forlaget Press), Italian (Una breve sosta nel viaggio da Auschwitz, Ponte alle Grazie), German (Ein kurzer Aufenthalt, Rowohlt Berlin), French (Une brève halte après Auschwitz, Seuil, awarded Prix du Meilleur livre étranger, 2014), Dutch (Een kort oponthoud, Atlas/Contact), Polish (Krótki przystanek w drodze z Auschwitz, Czarne), Hebrew (Atzira kzara bederech mi Auschwitz, Yedioth Ahronoth), Finnish (Lyhyt pysähdys matkalla pois Auschwitzista, Atena) and English (A Brief Stop on the Road from Auschwitz, Granta, UK, Nov 2014, and Other Press, USA, February 2015).

 A towering and wondrous work about memory and experience, exquisitely crafted, beautifully written, humane, generous, devastating, yet somehow also hopeful.

 Philippe Sands in The Financial Times on Nov 8 2014